 The flip side of autonomy

 Google.
 Volvo.
 Mercedes.
 Tesla.
+Everyone on four wheels.

 The idea of the autonomous car is barreling into our collective consciousness, as inevitable as death and taxes, as benign as a glass of clean tap water.